 So What’s The Right Way To Dry Gym Clothes?

 Air drying your gym clothes, or any clothes that contain elastic, spandex or polyester is the way to go.
-Drying racks make it especially easy to air dry clothes, but you could also simply hang the clothes over a shower rod or lay them out on a towel and flip them every few hours.
+Drying racks make it especially easy to air dry clothes, but you could also simply hang the clothes over a shower rod.
+For yoga pants, it's generally recommended instead to lay them out and flip them every few hours.
 Most washing machines have a spin cycle at the end of the wash which removes most of the retained water, so air drying your gym clothes should not take very long at all.

 On top of avoiding the dryer, the second most important tip for keeping your gym clothes feeling and looking new for as long as possible is to make sure you’re using the right type of laundry detergent.